deepakjoshi9806/barcode-detector/README.md

 # Barcode-Detection
-This assignment uses YOLOv5 and pyzbar to best detect the barcodes in a sample picture with multiple target objects.
+This method uses YOLOv5 and pyzbar to best detect the barcodes in a sample picture with multiple target objects.

 ## Description
 Here are the steps to run the project: